 - Rehabilitation and recovery

 Williams’ personal history of replacing pharmaceuticals with cannabis is backed by research that finds Delta-9-tetrahydrocannabinol (THC), an intoxicating phytocannabinoid, to be a potent anti-inflammatory, documented to have 20 times the anti-inflammatory power of aspirin and twice that of the steroid hydrocortisone.
+These anti-inflammatory properties can have a serious impact on muscle recovery.

 Cannabidiol (CBD), the second most prominent cannabinoid in the cannabis flower, is nonintoxicating and has several medicinal benefits, including anti-inflammatory, neuroprotective, antioxidant, anticonvulsant and anti-anxiety properties.